reubenjohn/sandblox/README.md

 Thus by following this well defined design, a lot of things can be provided out-of-the-box, so that you can focus on what's inside the block instead of what's outside block.

 Since a block has both a static and dynamic stage, it supports both static and dynamic back-ends.

+Once you get the hang of blocks, you start to see the possibilities, for instance:

 **Chaining**: The outputs of one block could be provided as inputs to another.
 **Hierarchies**: One block could be used within another block, i.e. the output block provides it inputs and uses it's outputs.
 Imagine blocks that use hierarchies and chaining together!